 There are different types of brokerage accounts you can open - from opening an account with a stock broker to opening an account with a low-cost online brokerage.

 These days, the definition of a brokerage account is broader than ever.
-It not only includes accounts at traditional brokerage firms, but can be expanded to include services like Betterment and M1 Finance.
+It not only includes accounts at traditional brokerage firms, but can be expanded to include services like M1 Finance vs. Betterment.

 Betterment is a robo-advisor that does all the work of managing your investments for you.
 While it has expanded its offerings to include savings and checking, investment accounts with Betterment are indeed considered brokerage accounts.

 M1 Finance on the other hand is a hybrid, allowing you to fully automate your investments.
 But it also allows you to build a custom portfolio to your liking.